-Hot Water Pumps, Metlund, Grundfos, Autocirc, RedyTemp, Taco, Armstrong, Chilipepper, and Watts Premier
+Hot Water Pumps, A Review of Metlund, Grundfos, Autocirc, RedyTemp, Taco, Armstrong, Chilipepper, and Watts Premier

 There are so many hot water pumps and hot water distribution systems on the market that it can be a daunting task to figure out which one is the best for your application.
 Here I will examine each type of hot water pump or system and present the information in a meaningful way so you can determine which system is right for you.

 Historically larger homes have often been equipped with hot water circulating systems to provide instant hot water at the fixtures.
 These systems have a small pump designed to pump hot water connected between a return line from the last sink and the inlet of the water heater.
 The pumps have very low power because they are designed to run 24 hours a day and they only need a very low flow rate to keep the water in the hot water pipes hot.